 Here are the 10 benefits of consuming elephant apples for your health.

-Elephant apple is abundant in antioxidants, including tannins and flavonoids, which help neutralize harmful free radicals in the body.
+Elephant apples are abundant in antioxidants, including tannins and flavonoids, which help neutralize harmful free radicals in the body.
 These antioxidants contribute to cellular health and may reduce the risk of chronic diseases.
 [1]

 2. Boosts immune system